 The International Finance Corporation, a sister organization of The World Bank, estimates that about 40% of formal micro, small and medium enterprises in developing countries cannot meet their financing needs.
 Many of them are far removed from traditional banking services.
 Cryptocurrency lending has offered new opportunities for them to access capital.

-In an emailed statement, Andreessen Horowitz general partner Katie Haun noted that the firm was solving “one of the most important unsolved problems in DeFi: undercollateralization.”
+In an emailed statement, a16z general partner Katie Haun noted that the firm was solving “one of the most important unsolved problems in DeFi: undercollateralization.”

 “Goldfinch is doing something really special and opening the door to give more people and businesses access to capital.”